shaloo/web3-user-personas/docs/personas/index.md

 ### Tech Affinity

  The tech affinity section highlights the Web3 technologies, features, and solutions each persona cares about.
 Many are tech-savvy, so products should respect their time with clear know-how and smooth integrations.
-For newcomers or less tech-focused personas, prioritize education and guided onboarding — without overwhelming them — to help them achieve their real-world goals.
+For newcomers or less tech-focused personas, prioritize education and guided onboarding, without overwhelming them, to help them achieve their real-world goals.

 ### How to Target?